Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

   <h2>Dietary and Special Accommodations</h2>

   <p>Please let us know in the "Dietary and Special Accommodations" section of the registration form if you require any
-    special accommodation fully participate in the seminar.
+    special accommodation to fully participate in the seminar.
 Hoshu Dojo is responsible for notifying the University of any requests by seminar participants with disabilities for reasonable accommodation that would require modification of University facilities.
 Such notification must be made sufficiently in advance of the seminar for the University to consider the request, determine whether the requested modification constitutes a reasonable accommodation or creates an undue hardship, and enter a